Adminmate/adminmate-express-core/README.md

 Adminmate is a tool allowing you to create customizable administration panels from your SQL/NoSQL databases.

-The project has been built to fit tiny projects to bigger one.
+The project has been built to fit tiny projects to bigger ones.

 ## Getting started